 We nurture a close relationship between the school and the local churches of St. Nicholas, Baddesley Ensor and All Saints at Grendon and we value the participation of the vicar/church member who leads and takes part in our worship on a regular basis.
 The 'Open the Book' team lead Collective Worship in school every week, enriching experiences of Bible stories for all the children by retelling and presenting the main Bible stories and themes over a three year programme.
-We include termly visits to Church to celebrate the Christian festivals of Harvest, Christmas and Easter and keep the children fully informed of any church activities including 'Messy Church'.
+We include termly visits to Church to celebrate the Christian festivals of Harvest, Christmas and Easter.

-Collective worship statement
+Collective worship statement.
+November 2021

-Worship is given a high priority and follows the unfolding of the church year (a three year programme is key to our planning).
+Worship is given a high priority and follows the unfolding of the church year.
 The changing needs of the children as they progress through the school are also taken into account.